starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Mouse/Cursor warp issues and view snapping in interaction mode
 - The simplest workaround is to choose Xorg at your login screen instead of Wayland session.
 Other potential mitigations are:
-  - Wine version >=9.20 helps mitigate this for some
-  - kwin >=6.2.2 helps mitigate this for some
-  - [Proton](https://github.com/starcitizen-lug/knowledge-base/wiki/Alternative-Installations#proton-installation) helps mitigate this for some
   - Software cursor helps mitigate this for some.
 Create a user.cfg file in the LIVE, PTU, EPTU, TECH-PREVIEW directory
     ```
       #use software cursor
       pl_pit.forceSoftwareCursor = 1
     ```
+  - [Proton](https://github.com/starcitizen-lug/knowledge-base/wiki/Alternative-Installations#proton-installation) helps mitigate this for some
   - Gamescope helps mitigate this for some
     - **Note for Nvidia users:** Gamescope may not work on your hardware.
 See [a possible fix below](#gamescope-not-working)
     - Install and enable gamescope.
 Set these options for your display resolution `-W 2560 -H 1440 --force-grab-cursor`